ellakrechmer/ETSSetera-P00/README.md

 ### StuyBlogs by ETSSetera-P00

-Ella Krechmer: Project Manager, Frontend Design/Component Management Shyne Choi: Frontend Design/Component Management
+Ella Krechmer: Project Manager, Frontend Design/Component Management

+Shyne Choi: Frontend Design/Component Management

-Sean (and Patrick) Ging: Database Management,
+Sean (and Patrick) Ging: Database Management

 Tina Nguyen: Frontend Design/Component Management

 #### Description
 Our project is a blog hosting site about Stuy culture.
 Users can sign up and write and view blogs about different topics at Stuy, like senior priveleges, school policies, navigating the building, and more.